 Steps 1 and 2 relate to the session setup.
 Step 3 is about the operation of the service.
 Due to the nature of this use case, it is believed that the UE-management session establishment and control is more appropriate.
 The application is fully aware that the bulk of the rendering is to be performed on the edge with low latency and as such will request the necessary resources and the establishment of the edge session.

-We breakdown step 1 and 2 to provide call flows for the session setup.
-In this call flow, we assume that the Application Provider provisions the 5GMSd AF with the processing configuration and resource needs prior to session setup.
-The 5GMSd AF is responsible for allocating the actual resources using the MnS function, when an actual session is started.Other variations of this walkthrough might be possible.
+A breakdown of steps 1 and 2 is given to provide call flows for the session setup.
+In this call flow, it is assumed that the Application Provider provisions the 5GMSd AF with the processing configuration and resource needs prior to session setup.
+The EEC in the Media Session Handler discovers the EAS according to the client-driven discovery call flow documented in clause 6.3.2.
+The 5GMSd AF is responsible for allocating the actual resources using the MnS function, when an actual session is started.

+The client-driven edge discovery call flow is used as a basis.
+The provided call flow is a condensed version of that call flow.
+Other variations of this walkthrough may be possible.

 The steps are provided here in detail: